Transfer Student Admissions

 All regionally accredited coursework will be evaluated by our admissions counselors once the transcript is received.

-**Allow time for processing.
-Your completed appeal packet will be processed within 10 business days after it has been received.
+How long will it take to learn the outcome of my appeal: Your completed appeal will be processed within 10 business days after it has been received.
 The process may include a face-to-face meeting with a Dean or Dean’s designee.